Provider Manifests

 entrypoint | Entrypoint | no | Executable entrypoint metadata for the provider. |

-build | SourceBuild | no | Source-only command that prepares the declared runtime output.
+build | SourceBuild | no | Source-only build phase(s).
 Prepared and released manifests strip this field. |

-run | string[] | no | Source-only command argv for local source execution.
+run | string[] / SourceRun | no | Source-only run phase(s) for local dev and provider startup.
 Prepared and released manifests strip this field. |

 spec | object | no | Kind-specific configuration block. |